munishchouhan/image_graphics_creator/README.md

 #this application can retain the change after close or refresh of the window.

-# i have added a functionality of saving the work as an image using html2canvas and FileSaver libraries.
+# I have added a functionality of saving the work as an image using html2canvas and FileSaver libraries.
-# you can press save image button to save the image.
+# You can press save image button to save the image.